 There really isn’t one trick or secret that will make you into a great salesperson.
 As long as you learn the sales process, are able to listen well, communicate your value proposition effectively, then follow-up, you’re going to succeed.
 But if there’s one thing that can make all of the difference in sales, it is getting in front of as many prospects as possible.
 It’s not rocket science; the more people you pitch, the higher the chances of getting yourself a deal.

 But getting in touch with the right people, and getting them to take the time to listen to what you have to say isn’t as simple as it might seem.
-Decision makers’ inboxes are flooded with messages from salespeople looking to make contact, and intense competition can make it challenging to get a meeting, although it can be a lot easier with a great sales automation CRM.
+Decision makers’ inboxes are flooded with messages from salespeople looking to make contact, and intense competition can make it challenging to get a meeting, although it can be a lot easier with a great Proactive Relationship Management platform.

 In order to help you, we’ve come up with five tips to help you get a meeting with (almost) anyone.
 Here they are: